-Andhra Pradesh: Six killed as train runs them over in Srikakulam district
+Six killed as train runs them over in Andhra Pradesh’s Srikakulam district

-Locals said that the toll might go up as many other passengers received serious injuries.
+The toll might go up as many other passengers received serious injuries.

 At least six persons died after being run over by a train in Andhra Pradesh’s Srikakulam district on Monday night, PTI reported.